DevSpaceBE/sesame/README.md

 ## What

-A mobile webapp, linked with a Node.js server and an Arduino to open the boom gate of our parking lot.
+A mobile webapp, linked with a Node.js server and a RaspberryPi to open the boom gate of our parking lot.

 ## Why